Dragonboat, winner of Products that Count 2023

 Yes!
 Even with one product, you can manage it as a “one-product portfolio” since it most likely has multiple facets, use cases, and markets.
 You also may have to balance customer needs, product vision, and business goals when making trade-offs and prioritization decisions.

 Another way to think about it is that every touchpoint where a customer interacts with your product, service, customer support, or brand is a product.
-Your website should be treated like a product.
+Your website is a product.
 Your integration ecosystem is another product with its teams, delivery cadences, and features.
 Your internal systems are a product.
 You get the idea.

 Why Should You Care About Product Portfolio Management?